I lived in Catalonia’s capital for four months, and every time I return I discover something new and exciting about this city.

 Barcelona’s 5 Best Neighborhoods to Stay in

-Barcelona has a robust public transit network that stretches throughout the city.
-So no matter where you stay you can explore the various neighbourhoods and districts with relative ease.
+Barcelona’s robust public transport network stretches throughout the city.
+No matter where you stay in Barcelona, you’ll be able to explore the various neighborhoods and districts with relative ease.

-However, some areas of the city better suited to certain interests than others.
+However, some areas of the city are better suited to certain interests than others and finding the best place to stay in Barcelona for your vibe might be overwhelming… It’s a big city!
 Do you want the bars and clubs just minutes from your hotel?
 Perhaps you want to enjoy the city’s best up-and-coming areas?

-Or, maybe you want to lounge on the beach without having to walk too far.
-All of these things are possible if you stay in the right area.
+Or, maybe you want to lounge on the beach without having to walk too far… All of these things are possible if you choose the right area to stay in Barcelona.

-Here are the top five neighbourhoods in Barcelona broken down by interest.
+Here are the top five neighborhoods in Barcelona broken down by interest.

-In addition to historic sites, this neighbourhood is packed with great restaurants, lively bars, and fantastic shopping.
+In addition to historic sites, this neighborhood is packed with great restaurants, lively bars, and fantastic shopping.

 Top things to See and Do in Barrio Gotico